16 byte RAM

-In the picture above, you can see the rows of the memory array.
+In the pictures above, you can see the rows of the memory array.
 Each of it has 1 byte.

 A schematic illustration of this circuit: